beabys/ayotl/README.md

 # Ayotl

-Ayotl is a simple implementation intended to reduce the complexity to manage local configuration files, mapping into defined structs.
+Ayotl is a lightweight library designed to simplify the management of local configuration files by mapping their contents into well-defined Go structs.

 ## Config Files